satellite-image-deep-learning/techniques/README.md

 * [TR-MISR](https://github.com/Suanmd/TR-MISR) ->  Transformer-based MISR framework for the the PROBA-V super-resolution challenge
 * [HighRes-net](https://github.com/ElementAI/HighRes-net) -> Pytorch implementation of HighRes-net, a neural network for multi-frame super-resolution, trained and tested on the European Space Agency’s Kelvin competition
 * [ProbaVref](https://github.com/centreborelli/ProbaVref) -> Repurposing the Proba-V challenge for reference-aware super resolution
+* [The missing ingredient in deep multi-temporal satellite image super-resolution](https://towardsdatascience.com/the-missing-ingredient-in-deep-multi-temporal-satellite-image-super-resolution-78cac0f063d9) -> Permutation invariance harnesses the power of ensembles in a single model, with repo [piunet](https://github.com/diegovalsesia/piunet)

 ## Image-to-image translation
 Translate images e.g. from SAR to RGB.